-Local Law 106 of 2019 introduces significant change to tenant protection plan requirements that will impact construction filings in both mixed use and residential buildings.
+Local Law 106 of 2019 introduces significant changes to tenant protection plan requirements that will impact construction filings in both mixed-use and residential buildings.
 To read the full text of the Local Law 106 of 2019 please click on the link here.
 NYC DOB issued a new service update about this law which can be viewed by clicking the link here.

 Beginning November 10, 2020, as required by Local Law 106 of 2019:

 • The registered design professional (RDP) who prepares the tenant protection plan (TPP) must be retained by the general contractor; and

 • The permit holder must sign a statement certifying that the TPP submitted by the RDP coordinates with the scope of work intended.

 • Work in occupied one- and two-family homes; and